Next Council Meeting

 What is a transfer station?

 A transfer station is a large building in which household garbage is deposited and compacted.
-The Edmund Landfill has a transfer station which is permitted to process and transfer 600 tons (1,200,000 pounds) of household garbage from Lexington County each day.
+The Edmund Landfill has a transfer station which is permitted to process and transfer up to 2,000 tons of household garbage from Lexington County each day.
 It is then transferred to Waste Management's private landfill in Richland County.
-A second transfer station which is permitted to process and transfer 2000 tons each day is currently under construction.

 How can I arrange a group tour of the Edmund Landfill or a group presentation?

-Contact Lexington County's Recycling Coordinator at (803) 785-3340 or firstname.lastname@example.org.
-Tours of the landfill, transfer station, grinding facility and recycling center can be given to groups of up to 60 people at a time.
+Contact Lexington County's Solid Waste Management Team at email@example.com.
+Presentations and tours of the landfill, transfer station, compost facility and recycling center can be given with 2 weeks or more advance notice.